This is Keller’s preferred and recommended version of Express Stave, along with its Jazz Font variation.

 The basic staff consists of three lines.
 The middle line represents D, while the top and bottom lines represent G#/Ab.
 Notehead color has an inverse correspondence with the 7-5 pattern of the piano key colors, with black noteheads for “white key” notes and white noteheads for “black key” notes.
 Black noteheads represent the notes that occur most often (ABCDEFG), especially in the more common keys that have fewer sharps or flats.
 This provides greater continuity with traditional notation where solid notes also occur more frequently than hollow notes (since they represent notes of smaller duration).
 This would probably make it easier to learn both systems and to switch back and forth between them.
 Keller also maintains that the B and F notes that do not touch a line are easier to draw by hand when they are black noteheads.

 Between any two adjacent lines there are five elevations at which notes can be placed.
 The black notes B and F each sit midway between two lines, touching neither.
 The remaining notes all touch a line, either ‘lightly’ or with a slight overlap.
-These notes are distinguished by their notehead color, and in handwritten form no distinction in vertical position is required.
+These notes are distinguished by their notehead color.
 Keller has aligned the staff with the 7-5 keyboard pattern and its two centers of symmetry, D and G#/Ab.
 This gives a symmetrical pattern of black and white notes around each line.
 By enclosing the white key set ABCDEFG, the staff resembles the traditional bass clef, but with two lines omitted.

 Three original clef symbols are used, the F, B, and D clefs, shown here, which replace the traditional bass, treble and middle clefs respectively.
 (Notice how the symbols incorporate the notes F, B, and D.)